openshift-psap/whisper-poc/README.md

 - Run the playbook:

 ```
-ansible-playbook playbook.yml
+ansible-playbook whisper.yml
 ```

 ## Equivalent executions

-Example of how both CLIs should be aligned.
+Example of how both CLIs should be aligned to run a specific role:

 ```
 # Running from the Ansible CLI